Deep focus vs rapid switching:

 Imagine your attention as a flower.

-Each petal is a theme or activity: writing, parenting, cooking, work admin, a difficult conversation, a special interest, a memory loop, scrolling, planning, worrying.
+Each petal is a theme, activity or pull on your mind: writing, parenting, cooking, work admin, a difficult conversation, a special interest, a memory loop, scrolling, planning, worrying.

 Some people can move between petals fairly smoothly.
 It looks like multitasking, but in practice a lot of “multitasking” is rapid switching.
-The American Psychological Association summarises this idea by pointing out that switching carries “switch costs”, even when each cost seems tiny, they add up.
+Research on task switching shows that switching carries costs, and even small costs add up.

-Other people, or the same person at different times, drop into one petal and go deep.
-That can feel like flow, mastery, calm, and creative absorption.
+Other people, or the same person under different conditions, drop into one petal and go deep.
+That can feel like flow, mastery, calm and creative absorption.
 It can also mean the rest of the world goes quiet.
-Monotropism describes this as an “attention tunnel”, where fewer interests are active at once and they pull more strongly.
+Monotropism describes this as an attention tunnel, where fewer interests are active at once and those interests pull more strongly.

 Now picture the flower’s centre, the pistil.
-This is the part most metaphors miss, and it is where the magic is.
+This is the part most metaphors miss, and it is where the useful work happens.

 To move from the blue petal to the red petal, you pass through the centre.
 That centre is a transition hub: